1995 All-Ireland Senior Football Championship final

 The 1995 All-Ireland Senior Football Championship final was the 108th All-Ireland Final and the deciding match of the 1995 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+This year's final was played on 17 September.
 It was the story of Charlie Redmond, the man who was sent off twice in the same All-Ireland final.

 Pre-game

 Redmond sustained a groin injury while practising free-taking on the Thursday ahead of the match.
 Dublin manager Dr Pat O'Neill told Redmond (according to Redmond's own account) the day before the game: "We'll look after you, we'll give you an injection, we'll sort it out".
 Redmond said: "So in my head I was thinking I was going to have an injection that was going to sort me out.
 So 20 minutes before the game, I said, 'Okay, Pat, I'm ready to get the injection'.
 He says, 'I don't give injections'.
 I said, 'What are you talking about?'
 He says, 'Charlie, I have never given a player a pain-killing injection and I never will, if you can't play put your track-suit on.
 If you can play then get out and play'.
 He knew by telling me I'd get an injection that I'd relax from the Friday or Saturday".